LennaHammer/English/EVP/out/words_adjective.md

 /ˈtʃɪr.fəl/ HAPPY
 [B1]happy and positive
 - He's usually pretty cheerful.
-- You're in a cheerful mood this morning.
+- You're in a cheerful `mood` this morning.
 - She manages to stay cheerful despite everything.

 ## 382. clear ## adjective
 /klɪr/ WITHOUT CLOUDS
 [B1]A clear sky does not have any clouds.
-- clear blue skies
+- clear `blue skies`

 ## 383. clear ## adjective
 /klɪr/ CERTAIN
 [B1]certain or obvious
-- Are you clear about how to get there?
+- Are you clear `about` how to get there?
-- It's clear that she's not interested.
+- It's clear `that` she's not interested.
-- I'm still not clear on what I'm supposed to do.
+- I'm still not clear on `what` I'm supposed to do.

 ## 384. clever ## adjective
 /ˈklev.ər/
 [B1]effective and showing intelligence
-- a clever idea
+- a clever `idea`
 - I've got a clever little gadget for opening jars.

 ## 385. close ## adjective
  RELATIVE
 [B1]A close relative is someone who is directly related to you, for example, your mother, father or brother.
-- There weren't many people at the funeral - just close family/relatives.
+- There weren't many people at the funeral - just close `family/relatives`.

 ## 386. cold ## adjective
 /koʊld/ UNFRIENDLY